-- To identify pupils with SEND as early as possible and ensure that their needs are met to the best of our capabilities and resources. - To ensure that children and young people with SEND can engage successfully in all school activities inclusively, including making reasonable adjustments for those pupils with a disability so that they have equal access to the curriculum and wider school learning environment - To ensure that all learners make the best possible progress from their individual starting point - To work in partnership with parents, key agencies and specialists in order to develop a collaborative and coordinated approach to meet the needs of pupils. - To provide support and advice for all staff working with SEND pupils - To ensure that responsibility for provision for pupils with SEND remains an integral part of whole school provision - To operate a child centred approach that considers the whole child and takes into account their views.
+- To review pupils SEND needs as early as possible and ensure that their needs are met to the best of our capabilities and resources, and to identify any additional needs. - To ensure that children and young people with SEND can engage successfully in all school activities inclusively, including making reasonable adjustments for those pupils with a disability so that they have equal access to the curriculum and wider school learning environment - To ensure that all learners make the best possible progress from their individual starting point - To work in partnership with parents, key agencies and specialists in order to develop a collaborative and coordinated approach to meet the needs of pupils. - To provide support and advice for all staff working with SEND pupils - To ensure that responsibility for provision for pupils with SEND remains an integral part of whole school provision - To operate a child centred approach that considers the whole child and takes into account their views. - To create a nurturing environment where trust and self-esteem can be built and where pupils feel valued and are confident to be themselves.

 This SEND policy details how Hurst Lodge School will do its best to ensure that the necessary provision is made for any pupil who has special educational needs.
-Our LEAD SENCo is Mrs Laura Orme.
+The school has a team of highly qualified SENCo's, based across both campuses.